sbarex/MediaInfo/README.md

 - The Apple API allow to set only few option for each menu items: `title`, `tag`, `image` (automatically resized to 16x16 px), `indentationLevel`, `enabled`, `state`, `action` (the target is always the `FIFinderSync` instance).
 When the menu image is passed from the code to the System it will be reprocessed ad lose the template attribute.
 This prevent the B/W image to change the color from black to white when the menu item is selected.

+- When multiple Finder Extensions are enabled, there is no way to set in wich order the menu of every extension is positioned.

+- All menu items generated by the Finder Extensions are available only when all the extension complete the processing phase.

 ## Build from source